 Outline.
+The rest of this paper is summarized as follows.
 Section 2 provides some preliminary concepts and formally defines the problem.
 In Section 3, we review an existing solution and explain the online approach in detail.
 Section 4 describes the basic structure of the index.
 Section 5 presents the optimized forest-based index structure.
 Section 6 proposes the algorithm for index construction in external memory.
 Section 7 practically evaluates the proposed algorithms.
 Section 8 summarizes related works, and Section 9 concludes the paper.